kkoomen/mirror/README.md

 This is my version of the famous
 [Smart Mirror](https://github.com/HackerHouseYT/Smart-Mirror/) project.
 The widgets on the screen will animate in once there has been a face detected.
+When the room is too dark it is unable to recognize faces so it will always show the data at that moment.

 The project is built with Flask & React used on a Raspberry PI Model B.

 ![photo of the mirror](screenshot2.jpg)

 ![appliation screenshot](screenshot.png)

 # Installation